 Tips to Avoid Disney Parking Fees

-If you’ve thought it through and decided that bringing a car to Walt Disney World may just be your best bet, then here’s a few things to know!
+If you’ve thought it through and decided that bringing a car to Walt Disney World may just be your best bet, then here are a few things to know!

 - You only pay theme park parking fees at Disney World ONCE Per Day.
 So you can park hop without paying additional times.

-- Disney Resort Guests can park for FREE at Disney Theme Parks.
-Which is why we always recommend Staying on Property at Walt Disney World.
+- Disney Resort Guests can park for FREE at Disney Theme Parks and Disney Resorts.
+This is why we always recommend Staying on Property at Walt Disney World.